Home » Cookies » The Best Vegan Chocolate Chip Cookies: Ready in 20 Minutes

 Method

-Fold in those chocolate chips with love.
+6. Fold in the chocolate chips

 Recipe Notes

-• Sugar: Use 1 1/4 cups of packed brown sugar as listed, or cut back to 3/4 cup if you prefer them less sweet—both ways turn out great! 🍬
+• Sugar: Use 1 1/4 cups of packed brown sugar as listed, or cut back to 3/4 cup if you prefer them less sweet both ways turn out great! 🍬

 • Storage: Keep in an airtight container for 3–4 days.
 They also freeze perfectly! 🧊